CIMR-Algos/SoilMoisture_ATBD_v2/book/algorithm_performance_assessment.md

 This chapter presents a performance assessment of the prototype soil moisture retrieval algorithm based on end-to-end simulations of a synthetic reference scenario.
 The full python code used in the algorithm and evaluation can be found in the [SM_ATBD_v2 Github Repository](https://github.com/CIMR-Algos/SoilMoisture_ATBD_v2/tree/main/algorithm).

-## L1 E2ES Demonstration Reference Scenario definition
+## Reference Scenario definition

 A synthetic soil moisture test card was created to serve as a testbed for the soil moisture retrieval algorithm.

 The test card has a spatial resolution of 1 km, which is nested within the global 9 km and 36 km EASE2 grids.
-At L-, C-, and X-bands, the brightness temperature signatures of the test card are based on numerical simulations of a discrete radiative transfer model (Tor Vergata model) {cite:p}`ferrazzoli2002simulating,guerriero2016band`.
+At L-, C-, and X-bands, the brightness temperature signatures are based on numerical simulations of a discrete radiative transfer model (Tor Vergata model) {cite:p}`ferrazzoli2002simulating,guerriero2016band`.
 At Ku- and Ka-bands, brightness temperature signatures are based on forward simulations of the tau-omega model (not used in this prototype) {cite:p}`Mo1982`.
 Five land use classes are considered: Bare soil, grassland, cropland, mixed, and forest.
 The mixed class assumes an homogeneous mix of grassland, cropland, and forest.